last modified: Wednesday, 22-Aug-2012 23:53:16 CEST

 - Fibrous cryptocrystalline quartz, thereby excluding jasper and chert, that cannot be classified as agate, carnelian, chrysoprase, onyx, plasma, or sard, because it lacks any of their specific properties, in particular color or banding.

-Here, I use the last definition.
+On this page, I use the last definition.

 Specific Properties